pagekit/docs/developer-guides/how-to-theme.md

     <?php endif ?>
 	```

+Now can select *Top* for any widget that you want to render in the newly created position.

 ### Adding position options
 In this case we want to add the option to apply a different background color to our new Top position.